sdmnh1/sdmnh1.github.io/README.md

   <img src="profile.jpg" height=200 width=200>
 </center>

-# CS-499 ePortfolio

-## **Introduction**
-   Hello my name is Maria Herring, and I started attending SNHU's computer science about two years ago.
-   This gitHub pages account was created to provide an electronic portfolio of my final project for CS-499 to complete my Bachelor's degree in computer science.

 # **Enhancement One: Software Engineering and Development**
   The artifact I chose to enhance for Software Development and Engineering category is a banking application.
 The application is a calculator that generates an investment